-Hieronymus Bosch, the artist who painted The Garden of Earthly Delights, was born, we think, about 1450 and died in 1516.
-He was born and worked his whole life in a place called “s’-Hertogenbosch”—today, a quiet city in Holland near the border with modern Belgium.
-Bosch lived when the Netherlands was still a unified state and ‘s-Hertogenbosch (which means “the Duke’s Woods” and is the source of his name) was then one of the four largest cities in Brabant, an important duchy under Burgundian control.
+Hieronymus Bosch, the artist who painted The Garden of Earthly Delights, was born about 1450 and died in 1516.
+He was born and worked his entire life in a place called “s’-Hertogenbosch”—today, a quiet city in Holland near the border with modern Belgium.
+Bosch lived when the Netherlands was still a unified state and ‘s-Hertogenbosch (meaning “the Duke’s Woods” and is the source of his name) was then one of the four largest cities in Brabant, an important duchy under Burgundian control.

-Religious life flourished in the city, and throughout his adult life Bosch belonged to a brotherhood of lay and religious men and women called the Brotherhood of Our Lady, for whom he fulfilled some artistic commissions, and which shared the ascetic, spiritual, reforming ideas of the more important, and larger, Brotherhood of the Common Life.
+Religious life flourished in the city, and throughout his adult life Bosch belonged to a brotherhood of lay and religious men and women called the Brotherhood of Our Lady, for whom he fulfilled some artistic commissions.
+The order shared the ascetic, spiritual, reforming ideas of the more important, and larger, Brotherhood of the Common Life.
 His own life was lived entirely in the immediate pre-Reformation period, and numerous passages in his work make clear some of his criticisms of the church.

 The Rarely Seen Exterior

 The exterior of this triptych is rarely reproduced.
 A closed view of the altarpiece, painted in gray tones, Creation with Earth Uninhabited, shows a vast panorama of the Earth, sky, and water enclosed in a transparent globe.
 The Earth seems to be surrounded by water.
 Though there is nothing living, some strange things seem to appear.
 For instance, in the left foreground of the painting are horn shapes projecting from rocks, among other fantastic shapes in this just-created world.
 This is considered to be the Third Day of Creation as described in Genesis: